Intentionally hiding key facts to paint negative picture

 Of course, if The Times had mentioned that, they would not have much of a story.
 The well-informed reader will spot a surely intentional take on the Unification Church in this article, to put the organisation in a bad light.
 We are presented with the old trick of half-truths painting a certain picture.

 Half-truths can naturally appear to be the whole truth, and so does The Times piece here.
 But a large part of the article is based on statements by activists out to destroy the Unification Church.
-Half-truths omit essential parts of the story, just like The Times does.
+Half-truths omit essential parts of the story, just like The Times does, hiding key facts.
 To qualify as honest and truthful reporting though, Lloyd Parry ought to mention the objectives of the activist lawyers given such a prominent role in the report.

 Distinguished author and sociologist of religion Massimo Introvigne writes about what appears to be The Times’ main source of information,